shoryaconsul/XVir/README.md

 `python main.py <args>`

+For example, when specifying training, test and validation sets, XVir can be trained by running `python main.py -s --train-data-file train_data.pkl --val-data-file val_data.pkl --test-data-file test_data.pkl --data-path data/ --device cuda`

 The full list of arguments can be found in `utils/general_tools.py`, along with the default values for creating our XVir model.
-To prepare your data for training, please see the tools we've provided in the `data/` folder.
+To prepare your data for training, please see the tools we've provided in the `data` folder.